Recording Drums: Part 1 - Setting up and Microphone Technique

 If, like many of us, your studio acoustics are naturally uninspiring or detrimental to the recording - you might want to consider controlling rather than embracing them.
 (Think concrete walls in a garage for example).
 By reducing reflections using soft materials or specifically designed room kits, it is possible to turn even the most humble of recording spaces into a usable room.
 Once the basic dry sound is captured, you can easily add room character later on using software plugins.
 This more controlled approach also has the advantage of retaining control over the room sound right down to the final mixing stage.
 In other words, if you change your mind about the room ambiance later on, you can easily change it.
 The same cannot be said for natural ambiance.

-The kit is setup, the drums are tuned, and the room is sounding great; now it's time to capture your hard work with the appropriate microphone technique.
-Again, two very different approaches should be considered depending on a number of factors.
+The kit is ready, the drums are tuned, and the room is sounding great; now it's time to capture your hard work with the appropriate microphone technique.
+Again, two very different approaches should be considered depending on a number of factors when deciding how to set up mics for drums.

 1) The Drum Kit as a Homogenous Sound Source